Food waste and food loss is a bigger issue than most think.

-It occurs in different ways in developed or developing countries.
+It also occurs in different ways in developed, and developing countries.

-In this guide we summarise how much food is wasted and lost daily and yearly, foods that are most commonly wasted, the effect of food waste, and more.
+In this guide we summarise relevant stats, causes, how much food is wasted and lost daily and yearly, foods that are most commonly wasted, the effect of food waste, potential solutions, and more.

 Summary – Food Waste & Food Loss

 There is a difference between food loss and food waste

 Food loss is essentially food lost in the production and distribution segments of the food supply chain.
 It results more from the food systems themselves

 Food waste on the other hand is food that has spoiled or expired, and is mainly caused by economic behaviour, poor stock management, consumer behavior or neglect

 On a country level – Americans currently waste the equivalent of a third of the daily calories they consume per day

 Food waste rates differ between countries – the US isn’t the only high waste country